VYD3N/lsdgb-game/README.md

   - **Shoot:** Hold SPACEBAR to auto-shoot vibes
   - **Start/Restart:** Click the button or press ENTER
 - **Mobile/Touch:**
-  - **Move:** Use the large on-screen circular D-pad (bottom left corner).
+  - **Move:** Use the large on-screen circular D-pad (in the left sidebar, outside the playfield).
 Touch and drag in any direction for smooth 8-way movement.
 There is no dead zone—movement is active anywhere inside the D-pad.
 To stop, simply lift your thumb.
-  - **Shoot:** Tap the red fire button (bottom right corner)
+  - **Shoot:** Tap the red fire button (in the right sidebar, outside the playfield)
   - **Start/Restart:** Tap the button or press ENTER

 ## How to Play